 8. Marriage brings spiritual harmony

-If you’re someone who believes in the spiritual realm, that the universe is run by a great and benign power, whatever shape they may take in your mind, marriage becomes a pathway to achieving greater spiritual harmony, whether by welding your subconscious to someone else’s or the religious and cultural rituals that celebrate your coming together.
+If you’re someone who believes in the spiritual realm, that the universe is run by a great and benign power, whatever shape they may take in your mind, marriage becomes a pathway to achieving greater spiritual harmony, whether by welding your subconscious to someone else’s or the religious and cultural rituals that celebrate your coming together as a married couple.

 “I’m not a particular fan of organized religion but my family wanted a religious ceremony when I decided to get married.
 I wasn’t sure about it but looking back, there was a strange sense of peace in walking down the aisle, reciting ancient vows to each other, knowing that we were committing ourselves to a life together in the presence of universal love.
-I felt like I’d found my twin flame,” says Allie.
+It felt like I had a spiritual connection with my partner,” says Allie.

 It’s not just the ceremonies, though.
-The aftermath of marriage can often be a deep sense of inner peace from knowing that your heart and soul are in each other’s keeping.
+Marriage itself can often be a deep sense of inner peace from knowing that your heart and soul are in each other’s keeping.
 It’s a rooted sense of faith that you were brought together to enrich each other’s lives in the best possible ways.
-So when we wonder why marriage is important in life with culture patterns, the spiritual realm is a big part of it.
+So when we wonder why is marriage important, the spiritual experience is a big part of it.

 9. Marriage heralds a new beginning